robguderian/cs-tech-primer/docs/language_bootcamp/javascript/README.md

             this.#_age = age;
         }
         else {
-            throw new Error("Invalid use of Wine's constructor.");
+            throw new Error("Invalid use of Wine's constructor.
+It takes " + "either 0 arguments, or 2 arguments (name, age), where name " +
+                "is a String, and age is an integer.");
         }
     }